 Here is a link to last week’s study on Romans 8.

-We know that all things work together for the good of those who love God, who are called according to his purpose.
-Romans 8:28 (CSB)
+We know that all things work together for good for those who love God, for those who are called according to his purpose.
+Romans 8:28 (WEB)

 Today we open with a very familiar verse.
 Many Christ followers think they believe it until something hard happens and they realize they doubt it.